 - Cræft: An Inquiry Into the Origins and True Meaning of Traditional Crafts (Alexander Langlands)

-- The Life of Christian Culture (John Senior)
+- (√) The Restoration of Christian Culture (John Senior)

 - (√) The Child in the City (Colin Ward)